 Three-Quarter Tank Rule

-Under the Customs Act, Singapore-registered vehicles are required to have a minimum amount of motor fuel (at least three-quarters of the tank) when leaving Singapore via the land checkpoints.
+Under the Customs Act 1960, Singapore-registered vehicles are required to have a minimum amount of motor fuel (at least three-quarters of the tank) when leaving Singapore via the land checkpoints.
 This is commonly referred to as the “three-quarter tank rule”.

-The three-quarter tank rule is currently applied to vehicles running on petrol and/or compressed natural gas (CNG).
-For hybrid vehicles running on petrol and CNG, drivers should ensure that both the petrol and CNG fuel tanks are at least three-quarter full.
+The three-quarter tank rule is applied to all vehicles running on petrol, diesel, and/or compressed natural gas (CNG).
+For hybrid vehicles running on petrol and CNG, drivers should also ensure that both the petrol and CNG fuel tanks are at least three-quarters full.

 Drivers who do not meet the rule may be issued with a composition sum of up to $500, or be prosecuted in court.
-Drivers may also be required to perform a U-turn at the land checkpoints if they are caught committing the offence.
+Drivers are also required to perform a U-turn at the land checkpoints if they are caught committing the offence.

-If the vehicle’s fuel gauge is tampered, the driver may be charged in court for illegal alteration of the fuel measuring equipment.
-More information on customs offences is available here.
+If the vehicle’s fuel gauge is tampered with, the driver may be charged in court for illegal alteration of the fuel measuring equipment.
+Please refer to the types of customs offences for more information.